elmehdibelfkih/groupie-tracker/README.md

 ## Features
 - **Artist Information**: Displays artist details such as name, image, members, first album, and activity start year.
 - **Concert Locations & Dates**: Lists past and upcoming concerts with corresponding dates and locations.
-- **Search & Filter**: Allows users to search for artists and filter concerts.
-- **Interactive Map**: Displays concert locations on an interactive map.
 - **Client-Server Communication**: Implements an event-driven feature where user interactions trigger a request to the server for additional data.

 ## Technologies Used